 Wait to declare a major.

-Add a minor without talking to your academic advisor, as minors can lead to excess hours.
+Add a minor or certificate without talking to your academic advisor, as minors and certificates can lead to excess hours.

 Change majors without talking to your academic advisor.
 Remember that all credits earned while a student at USF will count towards excess hours.

 Withdraw from courses after drop/add without consulting your academic advisor, as the credits may count towards excess hours.